May Days: Lecture, Plant Sale, and Garden Open

 Come for a day full of fun!
-Join us for our spring plant sale, lecture by well-known plantsman Barney Lipscomb, delicious BBQ lunch and a beautiful garden.
-The kids corner will be filled with many hands-on, fun-filled activities and those 12 & under get in for free!
+Join us for our spring plant sale, lecture by well-known plantsman, Bill Thomas, delicious BBQ lunch and a beautiful garden.
+The kids corner will be filled with many hands-on, fun-filled activities so bring the whole family!

-Date: Friday, May 19th and Saturday, May 20th, rain or shine!
+Dates: Friday, May 18th and Saturday, May 19th, rain or shine!

 Location: Moore Farms Botanical Garden

 Cost: $20 per person to attend lecture by Bill Thomas from Chanticleer, admission is free for self-guided exploration of the garden.

 Plant Sale: Want to add some additions to your landscape?
 Looking for that “WOW” factor?
 Our plant sale is for you!
 The plant sale will feature many varieties of choice, hard-to-find and unusual plants.
 Our staff horticulturists will be able to assist you with any questions and we only sell what we believe in, so every plant is a winner!

 To view the plant sale list, please check back here in April.